lubuntu-team/manual/source/2/2.4/2.4.10/Kvantum-Manager.rst

 To change your theme use the :guilabel:`Change/Delete Theme` tab.
 To select a theme you can search for one by name typing next to :guilabel:`Select a theme` or press the drop down button to select this theme.
 Then to apply it press the :guilabel:`Use this theme` checkbox.
 To delete a theme press the :guilabel:`Delete this theme` button.

+To choose to launch a particular application in a certain theme use the :guilabel:`Aplication Themes` tab.
+To choose which theme to launch a particular application in select the theme under :guilabel:`Installed Theme`.
+Then list which applications you want the theme to be in in the :guilabel:`Application(s)` field.
+To clear what applications you have in a list press the :guilabel:`Remove List` button.
+To save your current list of applications to be launched with a theme press the :guilabel:`Save` button.

 Version
 -------
 Lubuntu ships with version 1.1.2 of Kvantum Manager.